 When it comes to budgeting, one of the most popular picks is Mint from Intuit — the company best known for TurboTax and QuickBooks.
 In a nutshell, Mint helps you set budgets, track expenses, and reach financial goals.
 This handy money management tool — for smartphones, tablets, and computers — lets you see what you’re spending and saving through colour-coded graphs and charts, plus you can track your bank account and credit card balances in real-time, follow investments (including retirement contributions and balances) and even receive alerts you if you exceed your budget.
 Mint is password-protected, therefore your data is safe even if your device is lost or stolen, plus it offers bank-level 256-bit encryption to protect files on the company’s servers.

 The aptly named You Need a Budget – or “YNAB,” for short (pronounced “why nab”) – is also a popular platform for budgeting.
 Free to start, this award-winning software teaches how to manage your money (regardless of your income), get out of debt, and save more for the future.
 According to the company, new users save $600 in the first two months, on average, and more than $6,000 in the first year.
 Similar to Mint, you may sync YNAB with your accounts (such as a supported bank and credit cards) to access real-time, share with a spouse, and set and track goals.
 Available on a mobile device or computer, YNAB offers detailed (and visual) spending and trend reports to help measure progress, as well as more than 100 free and live workshops each week.
-After the free month, YNAB costs $16/month or $105/year.
+At the time of writing, after the free month, YNAB costs $14.99/month.